Jules-WinnfieldX/CyberDropDownloader/README.md

---proxy                                         HTTP/HTTPS proxy used for downloading, format [protocol]://[ip]:[port] --remove-bunkr-identifier                       removes the bunkr added identifier from output filenames --required-free-space                           required free space (in gigabytes) for the program to run
+--proxy                                         HTTP/HTTPS proxy used for downloading, format [protocol]://[ip]:[port] --remove-bunkr-identifier                       removes the bunkr added identifier from output filenames --required-free-space                           required free space (in gigabytes) for the program to run --use-sys-dirs                                  use default system directories for application files

 --sort-downloads        sorts downloaded files after downloads have finished --sort-directory        folder to download files to